giltayar/renumber-files/README.md

 renumberFiles(directoryWhereFilesAre[, options])
 ```

-where `options` is an object with the options fields:
+where `options` is an object with the optional fields:

 * `start`: from which number to start the numbering.
 Default 1.
 * `increment`: how much to increment each number.
 Default 1.
 * `separator`: what will be the separator between the number and the name.
 Default '-'.
+* `excludeFiles`: an array of filenames to exclude from the renumbering

 ## Renumbering algorithm